+The Line Fault Output is used to indicate that the communication path has failed at the protected premises.
 The 'Line Fault' relay contacts (Normally Open, Common, Normally Closed) are available for connection on TB1.
 The maximum current rating of the relay contacts is 1 Amp.